 If you are unable to view these documents online, at a library or in the Customer Service Centres, please contact our Planning Policy and Delivery Team for assistance.

 The council have prepared a single East Suffolk CIL Charging Schedule (to replace the two separate CIL Charing Schedules in places for the former Suffolk Coastal and former Waveney areas).

 As part of the process an East Suffolk CIL Instalments Policy has been prepared, which allows the payment of CIL in instalments (as with the CIL Charging Schedules, there are currently two separate Instalment Policies, one for the former Waveney area, and one for the former Suffolk Coastal area).

 The Community Infrastructure Levy (CIL) is “a charge which can be levied by local authorities on new development in their area.
 It is an important tool for local authorities to use, to help them deliver infrastructure needed to support development in their area” (Planning Practice Guidance on CIL).
 CIL works alongside planning obligations (made under Section 106 of the Town and Country Planning Act 1990), which are used to secure on-site infrastructure and some other elements, the most significant of which is often affordable housing.

 Although not mandatory, East Suffolk Council’s predecessor councils introduced CIL: Waveney CIL Charging Schedule (adopted 2013) and Suffolk Coastal CIL Charging Schedule (adopted 2015).
-CIL rates in both areas have been increased annually, in line with the Royal Institute of Chartered Surveyors’ CIL Index (which is published in November each year).
+CIL rates in both areas have been increased annually, in line with CIL Regulations.

 The CIL Regulations, and CIL guidance, set out how CIL Charging Schedules should be prepared.
 See below for further information on the main stages and timings for the preparation of the CIL Charging Schedule.